 We use a significant amount of plastic to package our products.
-A reduction in the amount of virgin plastic we use, the use of recycled plastic and an increase in the recyclability of our packaging are critical to our future success.
+A reduction in the amount of virgin plastic we use and an increase in the recyclability of our packaging are critical to delivering a sustainable business.

-Both consumer and customer responses to the environmental impact of plastic waste and emerging regulations by governments to tax or ban the use of certain plastics requires us to find solutions to reduce the amount of plastic we use, increase recycling post-consumer use and source recycled plastic for use in our packaging.
+Both consumer and customer responses to the environmental impact of plastic waste and emerging regulations by governments to tax or ban the use of certain plastics requires us to find solutions to reduce the amount of plastic we use and increase the amount of packaging which is recyclable.
 We are also dependent on the work of our industry partners to create and improve recycling infrastructure throughout the world.

-There is a risk around finding appropriate replacement materials, but also due to high demand, the cost of recycled plastic or other alternative packaging materials could significantly increase in the foreseeable future and this could impact our business performance.
-We could also be exposed to higher costs as a result of taxes or fines if we are unable to comply with plastic regulations, which would again impact our profitability and reputation.
+Besides the overarching risk of consumer and customer acceptance of the new materials, there is a risk around finding appropriate replacement materials that do not have trade-offs on functionality, performance and safety.
+Due to high demand and the green premium, the cost of recycled plastic or other alternative packaging materials could significantly increase in the foreseeable future and this could impact our business performance.
+In addition, we are also exposed to higher costs as a result of taxes or fines if we are unable to comply with plastic regulations.
+For instance, the Extended Producer Responsibility (EPR) regulations in some markets adds an obligation on Unilever to take responsibility for the entire lifecycle of our products, including end-of-life disposal and recycling, which could again impact our profitability and reputation.

-We are committed to reducing the amount of postconsumer plastic packaging waste going to landfill.
-We have committed to ensuring 100% of our plastic packaging is reusable, recyclable or compostable by 2025 and are working with partners and consumers to raise awareness and find solutions to improve the recycling infrastructure for plastics.
+During 2024, we restated our commitment to end plastic pollution through several near-and medium-term goals.
+We are working with partners and consumers to raise awareness and find solutions to improve the recycling infrastructure for plastics.
 This includes supporting infrastructure development and optimising EPR schemes, as well as helping consumers to understand disposal and collection methods.